SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.ListExtensions.b3d11314.md

 # ListExtensions.GetDefaultColumnValues Method

 Gets default values for column values.

+The returned list contains one dictionary per default setting per folder.

+Each dictionary has the following keys set: Path, Field, Value

+Path: Relative path to the library/folder

+Field: Internal name of the field which has a default value

+Value: The default value for the field

 **Namespace:** [Microsoft.SharePoint.Client](Microsoft.SharePoint.Client.md)
 **Assembly:** OfficeDevPnP.Core.dll